-The first thing to know is that motor vehicles are subject to import duties and taxes up to 300% of the value of the vehicle, depending on the cubic centimetre.
+The first thing to know is that motor vehicles are subject to import duties and taxes up to 300% of the value of the vehicle, depending on the cubic centimeter.
 Indeed, the motor industry is quite powerful and heavily subsidized in Malaysia so the country set a sort of protectionism in place.

 If you choose to bring your car with you in Malaysia, you must apply for approval within the 6 months following your visa obtention.
 You apply to the Malaysian Ministry of International Trade and Industry.
 For your application to be successful, your car should be registered in your home country.
-You also need a proof that the applicant owns the car, the original registration document and a readable photocopy of it, a valid certificate of insurance and a letter from your employer in Malaysia.
+You also need proof that the applicant owns the car, the original registration document, and a readable photocopy of it, a valid certificate of insurance, and a letter from your employer in Malaysia.